How Similar Are Grokipedia and Wikipedia? A Multi-Dimensional Textual and Structural Comparison

 For each remaining title, we retrieved the corresponding entries from Wikipedia and Grokipedia, generating URLs of the form \texttt{https://en.wikipedia.org/wiki/<Title>} and \\ \texttt{https://Grokipedia.com/page/<Title>}.

-HTML pages were downloaded between 5–11 November 2025 using the \texttt{requests} library (Python 3.11) with polite delays and a standard user-agent header, and then parsed using \texttt{BeautifulSoup4}.
+HTML pages were downloaded between 5–11 November 2025 using the \texttt{requests} library (Python 3.11), and then parsed using \texttt{BeautifulSoup4}.
 After host-aware text extraction (described below), we retained only article pairs in which both platforms produced at least 500 words of clean prose.
 Of the original 20,000 target titles, 17,790 matched pairs met these criteria and formed the final analytical sample.